 The IOC EB, assisted by the IOC Task Force, continues to closely monitor the situation.
 It may adapt its recommendations and measures according to future developments.

 Today's IOC statement builds on the IOC statements made on 24 February 2022 and 25 February 2022.

-The WSAF will monitor the IOC for future developments and use their discretion as to future decisions.
+We will monitor the IOC for future developments and use their decision making as a template for the WSAF